barbagroup/teaching-materials/Single_Core_Optimization/Cache_Optimization.md

 			read(a[ii])
 ```

-We have cold misses when a[0] and a[2] are accessed, but elements 0-3 are
+We have misses when a[0] and a[2] are accessed, but elements 0-3 are
 accessed again.
 During the second time, all four elements are present in the
 cache, and all access will result in hits.
 The same happens during the next
 eight accesses on the second half of the array.
 Our hit and miss sequence will